-There are laws that protect animals in traveling shows but they are inadequate and poorly enforced.
+There are laws protecting animals in traveling shows, but they are inadequate and poorly enforced.

-Circuses mostly use animals that were captured in wild and taken from their habitat.
+Circuses mostly use animals captured in the wild and taken from their habitat.

 Many circuses lease their animals seasonally from dealers.
 Because of that, some circuses don't provide regular, competent veterinary care.
 It is cheaper

-Animals are during transport often deprived of food and water for extended periods of time.
+Animals are, during transport, often deprived of food and water for extended periods.

-Cages in which tigers are kept are averagely 5 m2 in area.
+Cages in which tigers are kept are an average of 5 m2 in area.

-A law that will ban the use of all wild animals in circuses will be put in force by the end of 2015 but only in England.
+A law that will ban the use of all wild animals in circuses will be enforced by the end of 2015 but only in England.